-4.26 The Site Allocations and Designations document identifies sufficient provision to meet the Gypsy and Traveller pitch provision needs over the period of the Plan.
-Planning applications for new sites will be assessed in accordance with Policy H3: Gypsy and Traveller Pitch Provision of the Local Plan Part 1.
+4.26 For the purposes of planning policy, tThe Site Allocations and Designations document identifies sufficient provision to meet the Gypsy and Traveller pitch provision needs over the period of the Local Plan.
+Planning applications for new sites will be assessed in accordance with Policy DMH9, which complements the high level principles in Ppolicy H3: Gypsy and Traveller Pitch Provision of the Local Plan Part 1.